bruceythegoosey/Acer-C720-Hackintosh/README.md

 | Camera | 720p | Fully Supported |
 | SD Card | | Fully Supported |

+**Need a project?
+The original Cypress driver from CoolStar needs ported from the original VoodooI2C to a Voodoo Satalite.

 ## Installation

 ### Preliminary